amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 Note that save files in games will only be written to disk when you quit the game as described in the [Save Files](#save-files) section.

-When installed on a single partition like this, you obviously will overwrite any save files if you upgrade MegaAGS to its newest release.
+When installed on a single partition like this, you obviously will overwrite any save files if you upgrade AmigaVision to its newest release.
 The easiest way is to mount an ADF (or a real floppy!) and copy out the save files before upgrading, and put them back after the new image has been written to your SD/CF card.

 Save files are located in `DH0:WHDSaves` — and are usually small enough that all of them fit comfortably on an ADF or a real floppy.
-So don't let that stop you from upgrading to new and improved versions of MegaAGS, it's really quite easy!
+So don't let that stop you from upgrading to new and improved versions of AmigaVision, it's really quite easy!

 ### Joystick and Gamepad support on Amiga hardware